frappe/erpnext/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/index.md

 in your accounting system.
 You sell and deliver some of these items.

-At the end of an accounting period, the total value of items to be sold, need to be booked as the company’s assets, often known as stock-in-hand.
+At the end of an accounting period, the total value of items to be sold, need to be booked as the organization’s assets, often known as stock-in-hand.

 The difference between the value of the items remaining to be sold and the previous period’s stock-in-hand value can be positive or negative.
 If